Estepona Andalucia, Spain Travel Guide

 Lunch (almuerzo or comida) is the main meal, typically 2:00 PM - 4:00 PM.
 Dinner (cena) is a lighter meal, eaten late, usually from 8:30 PM onwards.
 Many restaurants close between lunch and dinner service.

 Tapas are tiny plates with drinks, popular before luncheon or dinner.
-Meals are social and unhurried.
+Meals are societal and unhurried.
 Expect a relaxed pace of service; do not rush.
 Waiters do not bring the bill until requested.
 Conversation at the table can be lively and loud, which is normal.

-An assortment of tiny, deep-fried local fish, lightly floured and crispy.
+An assortment of small, deep-fried local fish, lightly floured and crispy.
 Common types include sardines, anchovies (boquerones), baby squid (chanquetes), and hake.
 Best enjoyed in chiringuitos (beach restaurants) or traditional seafood restaurants in the Port.

 A classic coastal delight!

 Fresh sardines skewered on a cane stick and grilled over an open wood fire directly on the beach.
-This is a typical Estepona beach experience, especially in summer.
+This is a quintessential Estepona beach experience, especially in summer.
 Find them at outdoor grills at chiringuitos along the promenade.

-A real flavor of the sea!
+A true taste of the sea!

 Cold tomato-based soups, ideal for hot weather.
 Gazpacho is lighter; Salmorejo is thicker, bread-based.
 Ajoblanco is a refreshing cold white soup from almonds, garlic, olive oil, bread, and vinegar, often with grapes or melon.
 Most authentic restaurants offer these.